King County Councilmember Jeanne Kohl-Welles

 Human trafficking is an extreme violation of human rights that threatens the health and welfare of our communities.
 Trafficking in persons is now the world’s second-largest and fastest-growing black market.

 Because of our region’s ports, proximity to Canada, Sea-Tac Airport and access to I-5, King County has long been a hotspot in the international trafficking of persons.
-As a State Senator I led on the country’s first anti-trafficking legislation.
+I helped lead the fight against human trafficking with former State Rep. Velma Veloria and others as a State Senator in Olympia for 13 years.
 I am continuing work on this issue in my capacity as a Councilmember by addressing the issue of labor trafficking and economic exploitation specifically.
 I secured funding for a study to combat human trafficking and economic exploitation in the 2016 budget process.

 Equity and Social Justice